lordmulder/ClearClipboard/README.md

 % 📋 ClearClipboard
 % Periodically clear the clipboard, e.g. to hide sensitive information

 # Introduction

 **ClearClipboard** is a simple tool that will *periodically clear* your clipboard.
 This is useful, for example, to hide sensitive information, such as passwords.
 The clear timeout can be configured freely and defaults to 30 seconds.
 Also, the clipboard will *not* simply be cleared at a fixed interval.
 Instead, the clear timer will be *reset* every time that new content is copied to the clipboard.
 This ensures that only "stale" content will be cleared; recently copied content will *never* be cleared away.

 *Note:* The ClearClipboard program runs "hidden" in the background.
 However, there will be an icon in the [notification area](https://docs.microsoft.com/en-us/windows/desktop/uxguide/winenv-notification), which can be used to control or terminate ClearClipboard.
 Only one instance of ClearClipboard can be running at a time.

 # System requirements

 ClearClipboard runs on Windows Vista or newer.
 The "x64" version requires a 64-Bit version of Windows Vista or newer.

-Windows XP is **not** supported due to the lack of the `AddClipboardFormatListener` system function!
+Windows XP is **not** supported, i.a., due to the lack of the `AddClipboardFormatListener` system function!

 ## Windows 10 Warning